Arushi Jain Releases Music To Raise Funds For Victims Of Delhi Violence

 Ever since, multiple organisations, student groups, NGOs and individuals have been working around the clock trying to raise funds and supplies to help the families and individuals that were affected.

-Thousands of miles away, in San Francisco, sound architect, Hindustani classical singer and synthesist Arushi Jain has taken it upon herself to aid the victims of the violence, with a dark, ambient and experimental electronic reinterpretation of the much-loved protest song ‘We Shall Overcome’.
+Thousands of miles away, sound architect, Hindustani classical singer and synthesist Arushi Jain has taken it upon herself to aid the victims of the violence, with a dark, ambient and experimental electronic reinterpretation of the much-loved protest song ‘We Shall Overcome’.

 In response to her social media posts, Jain received messages from people all over the world, many astonished because the only news they'd seen was of Donald Trump visiting India; some, instead, chose to troll her, calling her names like “Congress worm” and accusing her of spreading fake news.